OISF/suricata/doc/userguide/rules/flow-keywords.rst

  alert tcp any any -> any any (msg:"Flow longer than one hour"; flow.age:>3600; flowbits: isnotset, onehourflow; flowbits: onehourflow, name; sid:1; rev:1;)

-In this example, we combine `flow.age` and `flowbits` to get an alert on the first packet after the flow's age is older than one hour.
+In this example, `flow.age` and `flowbits` are combined to generate an alert on the first packet after the flow's age exceeds one hour.

 flow.pkts
 ---------